rschlaefli/19fs-dspa-project/reports/01_design.md

 TODO: Where does your application read input from?
 How does this choice affect latency and semantics (order)?

+All streaming input processed in our application is consumed from separate Kafka topics.
+The data generation and preprocessing for these topics is handled by several Kafka producer classes that ensure data is generated in a reasonable fashion.
+Events are scheduled such that they are written to Kafka proportionally to the actual creation timestamp of the event (after application of a speedup factor).
+All data transmitted through Kafka is encoded and decoded using Avro schemas, allowing us to more easily extract data on the consumer side.

+The latency of our application is increased by our choice of a Kafka pipeline, as Kafka implements measures for failure handling, redundancy, and persistence on disk.
+Furthermore, using Kafka means that there is an additional transmission over the network in-between Kafka and Flink, as these services normally would run on separate clusters.
+The latency will necessarily be increased by the random bounded delay that needs to be considered when watermarking, as time-sensitive operators only run once a watermark has become available.
+Correct semantics of the event streams are ensured by our approach of computing watermarks based on the bounded delay, as well as our usage of event time for computations.
+The usage of Kafka does not influence the semantics in a direct way, as it does not perform any preprocessing or reordering of the events based on their timestamp (in our implementation).

-- kafka topics with producers for data generation
+- x kafka topics with producers for data generation
-  - producer reading stream file and scheduling events that write event to kafka proportional to created timestamp of event
+  - x producer reading stream file and scheduling events that write event to kafka proportional to created timestamp of event
-  - avro schemas
+  - x avro schemas
 - read static table data via RichMapFunction to enrich stream where necessary
-- latency?
+- x latency?
-  - watermarking by max. delay will increase latency for time-sensitive operators
+  - x watermarking by max. delay will increase latency for time-sensitive operators
-  - latency is increased by kafka due to failsafe measures, redundancy, disk operations
+  - x latency is increased by kafka due to failsafe measures, redundancy, disk operations
-  - data is transferred via network
+  - x data is transferred via network
-- semantics?
+- x semantics?
-  - event time of events taken for computations
+  - x event time of events taken for computations
-  - correct ordering ensured by application of watermarks after bounded delay
+  - x correct ordering ensured by application of watermarks after bounded delay

 TODO: What is the format of the input streams for each of the analytics tasks?

+All analytics tasks are fed with at least the three available input streams (using three separate Kafka topics).
+The pure analytics task (#1) does not make use of any additional data, as all results can be directly computed from the stream contents.
+The recommendations (#2) will be performed based on streaming data that has been enriched with static data using enrichment functions like `RichMap` and other processing functions.
+This basic structure also applies to anomaly detection (#3), where we make use of the same enriched streams, although the specific data enriched might differ.

-- analytics (1): separate streams from separate kafka topics, no static data, based on avro schemas
+- # analytics (1): separate streams from separate kafka topics, no static data, based on avro schemas
-- recommendation (2): separate streams, enrich streams with necessary static data
+- # recommendation (2): separate streams, enrich streams with necessary static data
-  - enrichment in operators or in preprocessing?
+  - # enrichment in operators or in preprocessing?
-- anomalies (3): same as (2)?
+- # anomalies (3): same as (2)?

 ## Processing